Here are 7 reasons people everywhere are re-evaluating the network marketing industry as a legitimate career path and wealth building strategy.

 In a sense, they discovered the implicit leverage this industry provides.

 As this phenomenon grew among the working distributors, Nutrilite added bonuses and recognition for the distributors that performed well.

 The company they started was Amway and it grew to be the largest multi-level marketing company in the world.

 If you’re of my generation or older, or ever done network marketing before, then just the mention of Amway probably makes you cringe.

 Pioneering companies don’t have the benefit of learning from the mistakes of those before them because they are the “before them” that future companies learn from.

 This is the position Amway would have been in.

-When this new generation tries to build a business and somebody says to them, “Is this like Amway”, they will just look confused wonder what they’re talking about.
+When this new generation tries to build a business and somebody asks them, “Is this like Amway”, they will just look confused wonder what they’re talking about.

 It used to be if your company opened a new market, let’s say in Europe, it didn’t affect you unless you knew somebody in Europe or could fly there to meet people.

 You really can build a world wide business from the comfort of your home.

 You have the ability to get online and meet some people in Brazil who are looking for a home based business or for your product line.

-In the past, for me to communicate with you, we would have to be face to face or on the phone, but now you could be anywhere digesting this information.
+In the past, for me to communicate with you, we would have to be face to face or on the phone, but now you could be anywhere in the world digesting this information.

-3) Risk vs. Reward Ratio is Still Intact
+4) The MLM Risk vs. Reward Ratio is Still Intact

 What you risk verses the potential payoff has always (and still is) the single greatest reason to look at the industry as a whole.

 With more companies to choose from and more competition, the companies in this industry must keep their products top shelf and affordable, as well as keep a strong distributor compensation plan.